Deployed Works Guide

 Use this on Deployed Works

 A buyer reports that a provider profile appears to claim proof from a project they did not work on.
 The report includes the profile link, the claim, supporting context and dates.
-A manual trust review can then inspect the concern and decide the appropriate next action.

 Template